-This is a chicken or the egg causality dilemma for me: as I create more media, my media consumption has changed or my media consumption has changed, hence I’m able to create more media.
-I really don’t know which came first but what I can tell you is that I definitely watch much less TV, read more than I ever have in my life, and listen to industry specific podcasts.
+This is a chicken or the egg causality dilemma for me: as I create more media, my media consumption has changed, or my media consumption has changed; hence I’m able to create more media.
+I don’t know which came first but what I can tell you is that I watch much less TV, read more than I ever have in my life, and listen to industry specific podcasts.

 I rarely watch TV anymore and when I do it is usually a sporting event, a movie, or Anthony Bourdain’s No Reservations.
 I just don’t find sitting mindlessly in front on the TV exciting anymore.
 Rather than watch TV, I take time with my family or read.
 Speaking of reading, I read all the time.
 Whether it’s a book, a blog, or the newspaper, not only do I find enjoyment in reading – I also find blog topics and ideas.

 Finally, I have become a fan of podcasts.
-In my never ending quest to find time to exercise, which I still don’t do often enough anymore, I’ve started to walk and listen to podcasts at the same time.
+In my never ending quest to find time to exercise, which I still don’t often do enough anymore, I’ve started to walk and listen to podcasts at the same time.
 I feel like I’m killing two birds with one stone.
-There are many great podcasts out there but two I would recommend are John Jantsch’s Duct Tape Marketing and Copyblogger’s Internet Marketing for Smart People Radio.
+There are many great podcasts out there, but I would recommend starting with the Rainmaker.FM podcast network which is actually made up of a number of different shows.

-It’s not what you think, my SMS is my social media system.
-In order for you to be as productive and as creative as you can be, you’ll need to determine your own SMS.
-My personal system is still evolving and I tweak it constantly.
+It’s not what you think; my SMS is my social media system.
+For you to be as productive and as creative as you can be, you’ll need to determine your SMS.
+My personal system is still evolving, and I tweak it constantly.
 What do I mean by a SMS?
-You’ll need t0 answer a number of basic questions to determine your SMS including:
+You’ll need to answer some basic questions to determine your SMS including:

 - How many social media channels do you feel you can manage and participate in fully?